-What is the Music Health Alliance?
+What is Music Health Alliance?

 What differentiates MHA from someone else offering access to individual health insurance?

 MHA is strictly a non-profit organization, and MHA services are always based upon the best solution for our clients and their families.
 Health insurance is typically a commission based, for-profit business, so agent suggestions are often motivated by contests and commissions instead of the best option for the client based on their individual needs and budget.
 Any revenues received by MHA from health insurance go directly into the Cowboy Jack Clement Fund (aka The Jack Pot) to help music people cover the cost of medical bills not covered by health insurance.
-The Jack Pot will begin awarding grants based on need in January 2014.
+The Jack Pot began awarding grants based on need in January 2014.

 What is a Healthcare Advocate and Navigator?